jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Brainstorm

-Maybe the command references of execution control commands need to have a certain command interface.
+Maybe the command references of execution flow commands need to have a certain command interface.

 -----